- Review score

 Compared With Category Average

-Compared with other Video Games, this product is above average in crash stability, menu usability, multiplayer design, below average in cross-play support, boss design, competitive balance.
+Compared with other Video Games, this product is above average in crash stability, menu usability, value for money, below average in cross-play support, boss design, competitive balance.

 Summary